nipunsharma0/tailwaid-test/README.md

 # tailwaid-test
-a small practice project for tailwind
+a small project for practising tailwind CSS.